There are many Acts and regulations governing tribunal claims. A full list is given at the end of these Q&As.

 Compromise and settlement

-The important rules currently governing settlement agreements (known as compromise agreements in Great Britain until 29 July 2013) are generally contained in the Employment Rights Act 1996, especially Section 203.
+The important rules currently governing settlement agreements are generally contained in the Employment Rights Act 1996, especially section 203.

 However, other legislation is also relevant.
 For example, numerous pieces of legislation all mention the inability to contract out of the relevant employment rights unless by way of a formal agreement.